 Georgia law categorizes damages into two categories: special damages and general damages.
 Special damages compensate a person for their economic loss, such as their medical expenses and lost wages.
 General damages compensate for non-economic losses, such as pain and suffering or emotional distress.

 Both special and general damages are available to concussion victims in tort cases.
 However, unlike most other types of injuries, the harm a concussion victim suffers is often not readily apparent to others.
 Concussions can cause short and long-term psychological and emotional problems that other people can’t see.
 TBIs can cause memory problems, trouble focusing, anxiety, mood changes, and trouble sleeping.
 These issues can also have lasting effects on a person’s family and community.

-For More Information, Contact Joel Williams Law, LLC, Today
+For More Information, Contact Williams Elleby, Today